SSWConsulting/SSW.Rules.Content/rules/follow-semver-when-publishing-npm-packages/rule.md

 guid: 03d090d3-d813-43d9-998e-209c895050b3
 ---

 When publishing an npm package, following **Semantic Versioning (SemVer)** is essential.
 It communicates changes clearly to your users and ensures smooth updates for their projects.
-This guide will tell you why adhering to SemVer is critical and how to do it effectively.

 <!--endintro-->